builab/CiliaBuilder/README.md

 TODO
 - Pre-calculated tip for Tetrahymena & Primary cilia.
 (Priority)
-- Make doublet hollow (low priority)
+- Make doublet hollow (low priority) or not viable

 DONE
 - Curve and sinusoidal from same direction (Done)